kayaleitner/FPGA_MNIST/README.md

 This is a university project at TU Vienna to create a neural network hardware accelerator with an FPGA.
 The network is designed and trained using _Pytorch_ and _Keras_ in Python.
 Using _Xilinx Vivado_ the Neural Network is implemented on _Digilent Zedboard_ featuring a Zynq-7000 ARM/FPGA SoC.
-For easy using of the webapp a the FPGA can be controlled via a Webinterface based on Python Flask.
+The FPGA-Net can be controlled via a Webinterface based on Python Flask.
 For more details see the [Specification Document](tex/specification/specification.pdf)

 Authors